Classic subscription administrator roles, Azure roles, and Azure AD roles

 The rest of the built-in roles allow management of specific Azure resources.
 For example, the Virtual Machine Contributor role allows the user to create and manage virtual machines.
-For a list of all the built-in roles, see Built-in roles.
+For a list of all the built-in roles, see Azure built-in roles.

-Only the Azure portal and the Azure Resource Manager APIs support RBAC.
-Users, groups, and applications that are assigned RBAC roles cannot use the Azure classic deployment model APIs.
+Only the Azure portal and the Azure Resource Manager APIs support Azure RBAC.
+Users, groups, and applications that are assigned Azure roles cannot use the Azure classic deployment model APIs.

-In the Azure portal, role assignments using RBAC appear on the Access control (IAM) blade.
-This blade can found throughout the portal, such as subscriptions, resource groups, and various resources.
+In the Azure portal, role assignments using Azure RBAC appear on the Access control (IAM) blade.
+This blade can be found throughout the portal, such as management groups, subscriptions, resource groups, and various resources.

-When you click the Roles option, you will see the list of built-in and custom roles.
+When you click the Roles tab, you will see the list of built-in and custom roles.

 ||The person who signs up for the Azure Active Directory tenant becomes a Global Administrator.|

-Differences between Azure RBAC roles and Azure AD administrator roles
+Differences between Azure roles and Azure AD roles

-At a high level, Azure RBAC roles control permissions to manage Azure resources, while Azure AD administrator roles control permissions to manage Azure Active Directory resources.
+At a high level, Azure roles control permissions to manage Azure resources, while Azure AD roles control permissions to manage Azure Active Directory resources.
 The following table compares some of the differences.